tim6her/FirstGrigorchukGroup/presentation.md

 >  2. If $\gamma$ contains a ‘$c$’ then $\alpha$ and $\beta$ contain a ‘$d$’.
 >  3. If neither is the case then $\gamma \in \langle a, b \rangle \cong \D_{16}$.

-## As a Consequence …
+## As a Consequence, …

-the First Grigorchuk Group is
+the first Grigorchuk group is

 > * finitely generated,
 > * periodic as well as